shneby/vpn-orc/README.md

 <a name="notes"></a>
 ## Notes

-When reviewing the code please take into account go isn't my main language and I had to learn as I go (no pun intended)
+Syntax & best practices could be improved - golang isn't my main language but I felt it's important to write this in fully in go.
 1. The application is written with the assumption that oboarding a tenant is done via an external process.
 The expectation being that the database already has tables that look like: